Toxics Biological Observation System (TBiOS)

 Photo by WDFW

-Louisa Harding is a Research Scientist who joined the TBiOS team in 2018.
-Her research involves using molecular tools (biomarkers) to monitor the impacts of toxic contaminants on the health of Puget Sound indicator species.
-A primary focus of this research is monitoring and understanding the response of fish to estrogenic contaminants and other endocrine disrupting chemicals in the environment.
-Prior to working at WDFW, Louisa’s research included reproductive physiology of coho salmon, endocrine disruption in juvenile salmon exposed to wastewater treatment plant effluent, and effects of stormwater runoff on forage fish embryo development.
-Louisa earned her B.A. in Biology and Dance from Kenyon College, Gambier, OH in 2006 and her Ph.D. in Aquatic and Fishery Sciences from University of Washington, Seattle in 2016.
+Louisa Harding is a research scientist with WDFW’s Toxics Biological Observation System (TBiOS) team.
+She works to monitor contaminants in Puget Sound biota and evaluate their impacts on species health.
+Prior to working at WDFW, Louisa’s research focused on reproductive physiology and endocrine disruption of juvenile coho salmon and effects of stormwater runoff on Pacific herring embryonic development.
+Louisa earned her B.A. in Biology and Dance from Kenyon College and her Ph.D. in Aquatic and Fishery Sciences from University of Washington.

 Photo by WDFW